Canada Sexual Harassment Prevention Training Course for Employees

 • Easy Administration

-Easily assign courses, manage groups, give roles & permissions, and get reports using ProProfs’ centralized and secure virtual classroom.
-Assign courses in different ways - share a direct link via email, set up a classroom, or embed the course on your website.
+Easily assign courses, manage groups, roles & permissions, and get reports using ProProfs’ centralized and secure virtual classroom.

 • Smart Reporting